Spark-Vteam/Technical-Studies/Technical-Studies/Docker-organisational-tools.md

 ```

 Multi-stage builds are used in order to deploy production-ready apps.
 It works with just one Dockerfile, and allows to build smaller images as it is separated into various stages.
+Multi-staging are the most beneficial when there are many containers like in a CI/CD and when the complexity of a Dockerfile is high.